Rainforest, mountains, mist and sunrise

 Completed projects

-1. Our (hybrid) majority-remote working policy, planned prior to the Covid pandemic, continues to be in place.
-It not only reduces company emissions for commuting travel emissions but also energy to run offices and manage a rapidly growing workforce with limited workspace.
+1. Our (hybrid) majority-remote working policy continues to be in place.
+It not only reduces our commuting related emissions but also energy to run offices and manage a rapidly growing workforce with limited workspace.

-5. We have conducted a waste audit and improved recycling facilities to enable staff to recycle with better ease.
+7. We have conducted a waste audit and improved recycling facilities to enable staff to recycle with increased ease.

-6. This year, we launched the Octopus EV scheme to help staff buy electric vehicles and reduce their personal carbon footprint.
-8 staff members have ordered vehicles and nearly 50% of staff (109 out of 216) have expressed an interest in buying a vehicle through this scheme.
+8. In 2023 we launched the Salary Sacrifice Octopus EV scheme to help staff buy electric vehicles and reduce their personal carbon footprint.
+21 staff members have ordered vehicles and nearly 50% of staff have expressed an interest in leasing a vehicle through this scheme.

-7. Historically, we also offer the Cycle to Work scheme for staff who commute into work in line with the Government's Green Transport Plan.
+9. We offer a Cycle to Work scheme for staff who commute into work in line with the Government's Green Transport Plan.

-8. We have set up the Green Guild, a voluntary group of staff members who lead sustainability activities — such as using company time (Aire Time) to support voluntary tree planting — and carbon reduction projects.
+10. We have an established Green Guild, a voluntary group of staff members who lead sustainability activities — such as using company time (Aire Time) to support voluntary tree planting — and carbon reduction or offsetting projects.

 On-going endeavours

-2. Switching to greener suppliers where possible who also have net zero carbon commitments.
-One example of this is trialling a local coffee roastery, North Star, which is a certified B-corp committed to minimising environmental impact with their business.
+1. Switching to greener suppliers where possible who also have net zero carbon commitments.
+One example of this is using a local coffee roastery, North Star, which is a certified B-corp committed to minimising environmental impact with their business.

-3. Carried out a staff survey to establish commuting and home-working energy usage, so that future efforts to mitigate carbon emissions from these activities can be measured.
+2. Annual staff surveys to establish commuting and home-working energy usage, so that future efforts to mitigate carbon emissions from these activities can be measured.

 Future plans